Patient and Donor Stories

 Sadie

 The next phase of treatment was chemotherapy.
 After each round, she benefited from the generosity of anonymous blood donors, as she received numerous units of red blood cells and platelets.
-Whether it was a holiday or not, complete strangers provided these most wonderful gifts.
+Whether it was a holiday or not, strangers provided these most wonderful gifts.

 Sadie is doing well today.
 We are no longer pursuing treatment but she is constantly monitored to make sure the cancer continues to abate.
+Please donate blood to provide a safe and adequate supply for all of those who are treated for cancer and other medical conditions.

 Thank you,